Red Line (TRAX): Daybreak Parkway to Fashion Place West

 The Red Line begins at Daybreak Parkway, which is adjacent to the University of Utah's South Jordan Medical Center, located in the middle of South Grandville Avenue, north of West Daybreak Parkway and east of the new Mountain View Corridor (SR-85) at about 5200 West and 11400 South in the Daybreak Community of South Jordan.
 It heads northwest, remaining in the middle of South Grandville Avenue, until it reaches about 5600 West and 10900 South, at which point South Grandville Avenue (now South 5200 West) heads north.
 Shortly thereafter, it reaches the next station, South Jordan Parkway.
-Continuing north, it crosses over Bingham Creek and then leaves the Daybreak Community and South Jordan and enters West Jordan just before reaching the next station 5600 W Old Bingham Hwy.
+Continuing north, it crosses over Bingham Creek and then leaves the Daybreak Community and South Jordan and enters West Jordan just before reaching the next station 5600 West Old Bingham Highway.
 It then heads northwest just south of and paralleling West Old Bingham Highway.
-After crossing South 5200 West and South 4800 West, it immediately reaches the next station, 4800 W Old Bingham Hwy.
+After crossing South 5200 West and South 4800 West, it immediately reaches the next station, 4800 West Old Bingham Highway.
 Continuing northeast and still paralleling West Old Bingham Highway, it crosses Wasatch Meadows Drive (South 4490 West), West 9000 South (with the Provo Reservoir Canal running under this crossing), and South 4000 West.

-After crossing over Bangeter Highway (SR-154), it continues on its northeastern course.
+After crossing over Bangerter Highway (SR-154), it continues on its northeastern course.
 Just after West Old Bingham Highway heads directly north the Red Line reaches Jordan Valley.
 Briefly before and after Jordan Valley the parallel roadway on the north side is West 8600 South (which runs from West Old Bingham Highway to South 3200 West).
 After crossing South 3200 West, the Red Line no longer follows a roadway right-of-way, but maintains its northeastern course.
 After crossing the Utah and Salt Lake Canal Trail, it crosses South 2700 West and reaches the next station 2700 West Sugar Factory Road.
 Maintaining its northeastern course, the Red Line runs north of, but parallel to, Sugar Factory Road (West 8250 South) as it crosses over the South Jordan Canal and then immediately crosses South 2200 West.
 Thereafter, it continues northeast, while Sugar Factory Road heads due east.
 After crossing South Redwood Road (South 1700 West/SR-68), it reaches West Jordan City Center.
 Briefly before and after West Jordan City Center the parallel roadway on the south side is West 8045 South (which runs from South 1650 West to South 1500 West).
 The West Jordan City Hall, 3rd District Courthouse, West Jordan court building, and Jordan School District office building are northwest and north of this station.